 This is an introductory course for everyone who wants to understand how to use the controls on their camera.

-Tutors: Trish McAuslan APSNZ, EFIAP, AAPS Alistair McAuslan APSNZ
+Tutors: Trish McAuslan APSNZ, EFIAP, FAPS Alistair McAuslan APSNZ AV-APS

 Both Trish and Alistair are members of the Tauranga Photographic Society.
 They are experienced and successful photographers and are qualified teachers.

 * Understanding how the focal length affects your photo.